clobrano/pynicom/README.rst

 * inline help
 * pattern highlight (optional)

-Autocompletion and inline help are supported by the _dictionary_ file.
+Auto-completion and inline help are available using a _dictionary_ file.
 Each entry in the file has the format

     command-name        # <inline-help>